Gloria (Jenkins): Scoring and structure

 Gloria is for a solo voice, a mixed choir and a large symphony orchestra with extensive, partly exotic percussion.
 The choir is four-part SATB, but both women's and men's voices are frequently divided in three parts.
 Any solo voice can perform in movement IV.
-The orchestra consists of two flutes (doubling piccolo), two oboes (optional), two clarinets in B-flat (second doubling bass clarinet), two bassoons (second optionally doubling contrabassoon), four horns in F, two or three trumpets in B-flat, three 3 trombones, tuba (optional), timpani, percussion (three, 1: side drum, surdo, finger cymbals, cymbals, 2: triangle, cabasa, tambourine (or goblet drum etc.), hand drum (darbuca, congas, etc.), cymbals, suspended cymbal, 3: glockenspiel, xylophone, bass drum), and strings.
+The orchestra consists of two flutes (doubling piccolo), two oboes (optional), two clarinets in B♭ (second doubling bass clarinet), two bassoons (second optionally doubling contrabassoon), four horns in F, two or three trumpets in B♭, three 3 trombones, tuba (optional), timpani, percussion (three, 1: side drum, surdo, finger cymbals, cymbals, 2: triangle, cabasa, tambourine (or goblet drum etc.), hand drum (darbuca, congas, etc.), cymbals, suspended cymbal, 3: glockenspiel, xylophone, bass drum), and strings.

 The text of the Gloria in structured in three movements (I, II, V), with two added movements (III and IV) on interspersed texts, the Psalm 150 (in Hebrew or Latin) and a song in English which is based on biblical verses.
 Between movements, sacred texts from different religious traditions (Hinduism, Buddhism, Taoism and Islam) are recited.
 The following table shows the movements and readings with their titles, incipit, translation, tempo marking and key, as provided in the vocal score.
 Time signatures are not listed as they change frequently.